rohan193/Notes/LinkedIn/README.md

 	- The end results were used to design better quality vouchers that were offered on the right set of products

 ## OLS Analysis

+- Identifying the market addressed by the brand ---refer the deck

 ## BNPL